Maine Chapter

 • Research purposes

-• Fedco Trees seedling sales
+• Retail seedling sales

 • Fundraising sales to support our work

-However, there are good reasons to start planting sooner than later:
+There are good reasons to start planting sooner than later:

 • Your native chestnut trees can provide an ideal nursery shelter for planting blight-resistant chestnuts when they become available.